25 February 2020, 14:58

 As a result of the development of Amazon HQ2, thousands of people will be migrating to the Arlington area in the next few years.
 This addition to the population will cause significant strain on the existing infrastructure.
 Strain will occur on the roadways, public transit systems, pedestrian walkways, etc.

 With the added population moving into Arlington neighborhoods, housing prices are bound to increase as demand heightens.
-Already, Arlington has seen a However, the number of properties for sale at a given time has decreased, given that .
+Already, Arlington has seen a 21% increase in housing prices.
+However, the number of properties for sale at a given time has decreased, given that houses sell an average of 10 days faster after the announcement of Amazon HQ2.
 Any additional housing development or increased density will have significant societal and environmental impacts.
 Therefore, there is no simple solution to the current housing situation that does not greatly effect livability priorities.

 Along with increased population in the Arlington community comes increased demand for food, goods, transportation, and services.
 This will significantly aid local businesses and create more jobs in the service industry.
 As discussed above, the increased population of Arlington will result in a greater need for school facilities, infrastructure construction and repair, municipal facilities, etc. In response, this growth trend will spread into other sectors of development as well, such as office and retail spaces, especially within close proximity to the bustling Amazon HQ2 campus.
-Cumulatively, the economic boom resulting from the and will of Northern Virginia.
+Cumulatively, the economic boom resulting from the HQ2 will grow the local economy by $1.40 per day and will diversify the currently government-dominated economy of Northern Virginia.

-The State of Virginia has offered a for every job created with an annual salary of $150,000 or greater.
+The State of Virginia has offered a $22,000 cash grant to Amazon for every job created with an annual salary of $150,000 or greater.
 This is no small sum, and a huge incentive for Amazon to create high paying jobs.
-In Arlington’s favor, those high paying jobs will increase the income circulating in the area, which .
+In Arlington’s favor, those high paying jobs will increase the income circulating in the area, which supports the local economy.
 Additional taxes will also be collected from the income and will support local government.

 In the midst of all the change in store for the Arlington community, we cannot forget to address the elephant in the room – the actual Amazon HQ2 building.
-Livability 22202, has also asked Amazon to develop at the Silver level of LEED certification, and to ideally surpass that by working towards meeting the Living Building Challenging and implementing solar sourced power. by the year 2040.
-The building will also be and ecofriendly.
-A local organization,
+Amazon has committed to meeting the carbon-neutrality standards of the 2016 Paris Agreement by the year 2040.
+The building will also be LEED Platinum certified, energy efficient, and ecofriendly.
+A local organization, Livability 22202, has also asked Amazon to develop at the Silver level of LEED certification, and to ideally surpass that by working towards meeting the Living Building Challenging and implementing solar sourced power.

 As the HQ2 campus is situated between the communities of Crystal City, Pentagon City, and Potomac Yard, the development will create a brand new neighborhood called National Landing.
 With the development, Amazon has committed to creating a neighborhood that “values sustainability, transit oriented development, affordable housing, and diversity”.